NormProgr/basketball_predict/README.md

 Code.
 All further dependencies are included in the environment.
 Since the data is scraped within the code, our results are replicable by running pytask.

-To reproduce our project, one can follow these steps:
+To reproduce the project, one can follow these steps:

 1. Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html),
    [Git](https://git-scm.com/) and